It’s not just standing on wobble boards.

 If you need help putting that together, dive into my Surf Athlete 12 Week Program App for a few months.
 All of that is basically laid out for you to just follow along.

-Category 3: Beginner to Lower Intermediate surfer, doesn’t get to surf too much, and is surfing some fairly large boards.
+Doesn’t get to surf too much, and is surfing some fairly large boards.

 This is the crew that needs to realise that time in the ocean is paramount to the climbing of the surfing skill ladder.
 Ocean time is the biggest factor in climbing the skill pyramid, but we can do a lot to make sure you have base levels of surf fitness in place.